YARA-Designer/cortex-responder/README.md

-# TheHive/Cortex Responder
+# YARA Designer: TheHive/Cortex Responder

-This responder sends a `thehive:case` to a listener which then creates a Yara rule based on it.
+This responder sends a `thehive:case` to a listener which then creates a YARA rule based on it.

 ## Setup